99004440-Arvindan/EMBEDDED_MINI_PROJECT/Requirements/README.md

 Can be used where products status in the supermarket/store changes frequently.

 ### HOW:
-Supermarket management system provides multiple options to the shopkeeper such as store name,product price, number of each products, product's category and shelf number.
-Based on these details customer/shopkeeper can find product of particular category accurately.
+Supermarket management system provides multiple options to the shopkeeper such as add new product, view all products or specific product,modify any product,delete any product.
+Based on these details customer/shopkeeper can find product details accurately.

 ## SWOT ANALYSIS